Vineland, Ontario: Agriculture

 Its location between the southern shore of Lake Ontario and the Niagara Escarpment provides for a moderate climate with mild winters.
 Vineland and the surrounding area is known in Canada for its orchards, vineyards, wineries and restaurants that feature local produce and wines.
 There are also a large number of greenhouses and farms in the vicinity that are a major economic driver.

 Vineland's fruit crops include cherries, peaches, apples and pears.
-The area is recognized as Canada's premier tender fruit region; research on growing tender fruits in Canada is centered at the Vineland Research and Innovation Centre.
+The area is recognized as Canada's premier tender fruit region; research on growing tender fruits in Canada is centred at the Vineland Research and Innovation Centre.

 Attractions

 Vineland hosts a large craft fair that takes place on Canadian Thanksgiving weekend.
 The festival is hosted on the Twenty Valley Public School grounds, and a portion of the funds go to maintaining the school.
 Craft stalls are set up on the school grounds, the main street, Victoria Avenue, and at the Ball's Falls Conservation Area.
 This festival also extends into the ball park in neighbouring town of Jordan.

 The First Mennonite Church in Vineland, adjacent to the cemetery at the corner of Regional Road 81 (former Highway 8) and Martin Road, organized in 1801, is the oldest Mennonite congregation in Canada.

 Vineland is known for its local fruit markets and roadside stands, supplying locally grown produce.